-All sample containers, preservatives, holding times, analyses, method detection limit determinations and quality assurance/quality control requirements shall be in accordance with 40 CFR 136.
+All sample containers, chemical and thermal preservation, holding times, analyses, method detection limit determinations and quality assurance/quality control requirements shall be in accordance with 40 CFR Part 136.

-Unless otherwise indicated, concentrations refer to the total amount of the constituent present in all phases, whether solid, suspended or dissolved, elemental or combined, including all oxidation states.
+Unless otherwise indicated, concentrations refer to the total amount of the constituent present in all phases, whether solid, suspended or dissolved, elemental or combined including all oxidation states.
+Where constituents are commonly measured as other than total, the phase is so indicated.

-2. The Permittee shall conduct an analysis for the one hundred and ten (110) organic priority pollutants identified in 40 CFR 122 Appendix D, Table II as amended.
-This monitoring shall be done annually and reported on monitoring report forms provided by the IEPA and shall consist of the following:
+- 2. The Permittee shall conduct an analysis for the one hundred and ten (110) organic priority pollutants identified in 40 CFR 122 Appendix D, Table II as amended.
+This monitoring shall be done annually and reported on monitoring report forms provided by the IEPA and shall consist of the following: - a.
+The influent and effluent shall be sampled and analyzed for the one hundred and ten (110) organic priority pollutants.
+The sampling shall be done during a day when industrial discharges are expected to be occurring at normal to maximum levels.